 Almost once a year, the unique phenomenon of celestial beauty called the total solar eclipse takes place in different parts of the world.
 The next opportunity to enjoy this captivating celestial event is the total solar eclipse in November 2012.

 What is a total solar eclipse?

 A solar eclipse is an astronomical event, in which the Moon is found between the Earth and the Sun and partly or totally covers the Sun from observers on the Earth.

 This time, Moon will pass in front of the Sun covering it totally, which as a result will make it possible for us to see the eclipse in the outer layer of the solar atmosphere.
 It is an event of great scientific interest since it determines the data of the Space Weather (telecommunications, space missions, GPS systems, etc.).

 The eclipse will take place on November 13 and reach its maximum phase at 22:13 GMT, the duration of which will be 4 minutes 2 seconds.

-The area that will get the best line of sight is middle and subtropical latitudes of the Southern Hemisphere.
-Observers in the southern part of the Pacific Ocean – New Zealand, Indonesia, Oceania and other countries – will be able to enjoy the partial eclipse,
+The areas that will get the best line of sight are the middle and subtropical latitudes of the Southern Hemisphere.
+Observers in the southern part of the Pacific Ocean – New Zealand, Indonesia, Oceania, and other countries – will be able to enjoy the partial eclipse,

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.